computing-in-the-liberal-arts/SIGCSE2020-PreSymposium-Event/docs/EventAgenda.md

 Those presenting curricula have been divided into two groups.
 Each group will be available for small group discussion of their curricula.
 If desired, presenters may use laptops, small posters (2'x3' maximum), handouts, flyers, or other media of their choice.
 Presenters will have available a round table for 8 or a flat wall surface.

+**UPDATE:** A star (\*) indicates presenters who will not be in attandance.
+We may combine the A and B sessions depending on how many presenters and others are present.

 #### Group A

 - *[Auburn University](curricula/AuburnUniversity/index.md) - Daniela Marghitu, Nancy Barry, Fatemeh Jamshidi - How to Connect Music Education with Computer Science and Engineering Education